-Please do not hesitate to contact Christina or Elaine if you need advice and help with regard to transitioning as a member of a congregation, participating in church life as an out transgender person, or if you are a church leader needing further information.
-We cannot promise to change the hearts and minds of those who raise dogmatic or other objections but will do our best to inform all those involved and to support you if you are experiencing difficulties.
+Please do not hesitate to contact Christina or Elaine via Changing Attitude, England, if you need advice and help with regard to transitioning as a member of a congregation, participating in church life as an out transgender person, or if you are a church leader needing further information.
+We cannot promise to change the hearts and minds of those who raise dogmatic or other objections, but will do our best to inform all those involved and to support you if you are experiencing difficulties.

 Marriage in the Church of England

-Bishops especially, being used to the protocols of the House of Lords, tend to be preoccupied with the concept of ‘debate’ (see Adrian Thatcher’s observation on the bishops’ assumption there is a debate about sexuality in the Anglican Communion) but there is nothing debatable about the issue of Trans people and marriage in a Church of England parish church: that issue was settled by Parliament in 2004 when the legal position changed with the passing of the Gender Recognition Act.
+Bishops especially, being used to the protocols of the House of Lords, tend to be preoccupied with the concept of ‘debate’ (a point made by Professor Adrian Thatcher who notes the bishops’ assumption that there has actually been a debate about sexuality in the Anglican Communion) but there is nothing debatable about the issue of trans people and marriage in a Church of England parish church: that issue was settled by Parliament in 2004 when the legal position changed with the passing of the Gender Recognition Act.

-This right to marry applies to parish churches in England (not in Wales where the Anglican Church is disestablished), subject to the usual provisos – i.e. that one or other of the partners must live in the parish/be on the electoral roll of the church and have not been married before or in a civil partnership .
-Where a previous marriage has been dissolved the marriage may still be solemnised in the parish church, if that is the policy of that parish, subject to the usual guidelines.
+This right to marry applies to parish churches in England (not in Wales where the Anglican Church is disestablished), subject to the usual provisos – i.e. that one or other of the partners must live in the parish/be on the electoral roll of the church and have not been married before or are in a civil partnership .
+Where a previous marriage or civil partnership has been dissolved the marriage may still be solemnised in the parish church, if that is the policy of that parish, subject to the usual guidelines.

 The only exemption from the Gender Recognition Act that the Church of England obtained in relation to marriage is that, should the officiating minister have reason to understand that the gender of one of the parties to the marriage has been ‘acquired’ (though they may not ask the person to confirm that), they are at liberty, on grounds of conscience, not to conduct the ceremony.
 However, they are still obliged to make the parish church available to the couple, and possibly, to find a minister who will conduct the ceremony for them.

-This limited conscientious opt out is a reminder that there is still theological disagreement about the acceptability of Trans identity and behaviours, as there is about Lesbian, Gay and Bisexual identities and practice, and this adversely affects the pathway of those LGBT people who feel called to public ministry as well as those already authorised, lay or ordained.
+There is still theological disagreement about the acceptability of transgender identity and expression, as there is about lesbian, gay and bisexual identities and practice.
+This adversely affects the pathway of those lgbti people who feel called to public ministry, as well as those already authorised, lay or ordained.

-Nevertheless, the Church of England’s inability to offer positive messages to LGB and T people tends to make Trans people who wish to be considered for lay or ordained ministry anxious about the process.
+Nevertheless, the Church of England’s inability to offer positive messages to lgbt people tends to make trans people who wish to be considered for lay or ordained ministry anxious about the process.
 Changing Attitude, England is happy to advise and support individuals in this position, and works for a ministerial discernment process that is open to all regardless of sexual orientation or gender identity.

 Friends & Allies